coralproject/ask-docs/docs_dir/sponge/included_packages.md

 ### How to add a new source

-If you need to add a new external source, you can implement the Sourcer interface over a structure with the connection to the database.
+Currently, we offer the four drivers listed above (mySQL, PostgreSQL, MongoDB, and REST API).
+If you need to add a new type of external source, you can write your own driver.
+To write your own driver, you will implement the Sourcer interface for your type of external data source.

 ## Fiddler
 ```
 import "github.com/coralproject/sponge/pkg/fiddler"
 ```
-The Fiddler package performs the translation from the external database schema into Coral's database schema, using a [strategy translation file](strategy).
+The Fiddler package performs the translation from the external database schema into Coral's database schema.

 ### Variables